Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data

-A major source of uncertainty in event generators is the treatment of hadronic interactions with low momentum transfer ($Q=\mathcal{O(\mathrm{GeV})}$), where the strong coupling in quantum chromodynamics (QCD) is large and perturbative methods are not applicable~\cite{RevModPhys.67.157}.
+A major source of uncertainty in event generators is the treatment of hadronic interactions at low momentum transfer, where perturbative quantum chromodynamics (pQCD) is not applicable.
 The most important example here is the copious production of light-flavor particles which dominate the development of secondary particle cascades in various media.
-In high-momentum transfer interactions, such as heavy-flavor production, the initial and final stages (parton momentum distribution and hadronization, respectively) are also non-perturbative.
+But also in high-momentum transfer interactions, such as heavy-flavor production, the initial (parton momentum distribution) and final stages (hadronisation) are non-perturbative.

-QCD-inspired phenomenological models are used to describe non-perturbative processes, which may not be entirely correct nor complete across the entire phase-space.
-Recent examples of surprises in QCD include the discovery of collective flow and enhanced strangeness production, which was previously only known to occur in high-energy in nucleus-nucleus collisions, but has also been observed in proton-proton and proton-lead collisions at the TeV scale, see \eg \cite{Kalaydzhyan:2015xba,ALICE:2016fzo}.
+QCD-inspired phenomenological models are used to describe non-perturbative processes, which are neither guaranteed to be correct nor complete over the entire phase-space.
+The discovery of collective flow and enhanced strangeness production not only in nucleus-nucleus but also proton-proton and proton-lead collisions at the TeV scale \cite{Kalaydzhyan:2015xba,ALICE:2016fzo} are recent examples of surprises in QCD.

 To arrive at a highly complete and accurate description of QCD phenomena, and to reduce uncertainties and ambiguities in the interpretation of data from astroparticle experiments, it is important to develop event generators using data from all sources.
 So far, data from astroparticle experiments have not been widely used in this context, apart from a few pioneering studies, see for example~\cite{Baur:2015gzu}.
 While previous generations of astroparticle experiments were not precise enough for this purpose, the latest generation provides a great wealth of data.